 This Podcast is about Christmas memories, which go back a ways for me.

-One winter we went up on the snow-covered roof of the Eatons Department Store.
-It was a 3 story building.
+One winter we went up on the third floor snow-covered roof of the Eatons Department Store.
 Due to his pull at the store or a slight bribe, my dad was able to convince the store Santa Claus to sit up there on a chair.
-We children came up in our snowsuits to have a personal interview with Santa Claus in the snow on the roof of the Eatons department store.
+We children came up in our snowsuits to have a personal interview with Santa Claus in the snow on the roof of that Eatons department store.
 Home movies of the event were taken to be viewed in successive years around Christmas time.

-There were dolls.
-I still have an Eaton Beauty Doll from that era.
-These were larger fashion dolls,pre Barbie, and closer in size to the American Girl doll but more fashionable.
-There were baby dolls,too, with curly hair and some of them would wet themselves, which was a thrill.
-One was called Betsy-Wetsy!
+Then there were dolls.
+I still have an Eaton Beauty Doll from that era., a kind of early fashion doll before Barbie.
+Close in size to the popular American Girl dolls, but more fashionable.
+There were baby dolls with curly hair and some of them would wet themselves, which was a thrill.
+I clearly remember one called Betsy-Wetsy!

 Toy medical kits were a big item.
-They contained candy pills, tongue depressors and a pretend stethoscope.
+They contained candy pills, tongue depressors and a toy stethoscope.
 We could pretend to diagnose and cure any number of toys and pets.
-The candy pills disappeared quite quickly.
+The candy pills included disappeared quite quickly.